syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### EnableSolidCandles

-In Candle Series, [`EnableSolidCandles`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~EnableSolidCandles.html) property is used to specify the filled candles for the Candle Segments.
+In Candle Series, [`EnableSolidCandles`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~EnableSolidCandles.html) property is used to specify whether the candle segment should be filled or hollow.
+The default value of this property is false.

 {% tabs %}